chrisWolter/gopro_rename/README.md

 ~~3: Dont rename a second time if the tool jsut run once over your files~~

-4: Add a Progress Bar so see the status of the file copy and renaming
+~~4: Add a Progress Bar so see the status of the file copy and renaming~~

-5: start Programm directly via command line with a keyword
+~~5: start Programm directly via command line with a keyword~~

+6: Update the duration time frequently

-6: Undo Renaming
+7: Undo Renaming

 ## License